 How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

-In short: no SSH keys, no PATs (Personal Access Tokens) — just gh.
+No SSH keys, no PATs (Personal Access Tokens).
+Just gh.

-Side note: GitHub Desktop doesn’t support multiple signed‑in accounts for some reason (at least at the time of this writing).
-If you juggle personal and work profiles, GitHub CLI gives you first‑class multi‑account switching via
+Side note: GitHub Desktop still doesn’t support multiple signed-in accounts (at least when I’m writing this).
+If you juggle personal and work profiles,

 Setup